Rensselaer Lally School Students Attend NYC Global Association of Risk Professionals Meeting

 “I can definitely see the growth in career opportunities in these risk-related fields as they welcome people from diverse educational backgrounds such as science, business, and operations,” said Manjia Huang ’12, M.S.
 FERA.
 “I think this is a career direction with good prospects.”

 The MBA and M.S.
-Career Resources Office at the Rensselaer Lally School of Management and Technology work with current Lally School MBA and M.S. degree candidates.
+Career Resources Office at the Rensselaer Lally School of Management work with current Lally School MBA and M.S. degree candidates.
 A variety of services and programs throughout the academic year are available to advance students’ personal plans of success.
 Contact Tom Whalen, director of the MBA and M.S.
 Career Resources office at firstname.lastname@example.org for more information.

 Published: October 8, 2012